dz902/flink-cdc-multi/README.md

   - Snapshot + CDC mode
   - CDC only mode, i.e. starting from given binlog offset
   - Debug mode, using `--debug` to show verbose message during testing (turn off in production as this creates multiple logs for every binlog)
-  - (in-dev) Job stats table for monitoring
+  - Job stats table for monitoring
   - (planned) Reading credentials from AWS Secrets Manager, AWS Parameters Store or other configuration managers for better security
   - (planned) Parquet compaction, a separate job
   - (planned) Dry-run mode, printing to console instead of writing to files